monstercat/arp/README.md

         # What message type to send the websocket request.
 Default: text
       - type: binary | text

-        # How the payload is encoded.
+        # How the payload is encoded when sending 'binary' websocket messages.
 Default: base64gzip
         #
         # * Base64 encoded embedded GZIP: your contents are gzipped and encoded as base64 explicitly for embedding in
         #        this test file.
 The test client will decode and extract the data to send the raw bytes over the wire